Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: A Design Space for CCS

 \subsection{Curation}

-We define \textit{curation} as the design choices that affect how \textit{notes} are selected to be displayed.
+We define \textit{Curation} as the design choices that affect how notes are selected for display.
 Table~\ref{tab:curation_dimensions} shows all of the associated dimensions and options.
-Design decisions here affect the quality of the \textit{notes} that are displayed, the potential for bias in the \textit{note} selection, as well as the speed and volume at which they appear.
+Design decisions here affect the quality of the displayed notes, the potential for bias in note selection, as well as the speed and volume at which notes appear.

-Perhaps the most important design question is \textit{``What process determines which notes are shown alongside posts?''} The existing systems that have recently grown in popularity all involve algorithmic decisions by bridging-based algorithms that, broadly speaking, identify \textit{notes} that have been rated as ``helpful'' by \textit{contributors} who have disagreed in their past \textit{ratings}.
-Even though these bridging algorithms are currently popular, alternatives to this scheme are possible: for example, Twitter's first implementation of Birdwatch used a majority voting algorithm.
-Alternatively, it could be possible to achieve bridging goals using \textit{contributor} information other than their past \textit{ratings}.
-Algorithmic approaches are also not the only option, as one could imagine a CCS that selects \textit{notes} via editorial decisions by either the platform or \textit{contributors}.
-Another possible approach is to select \textit{notes} via digital juries~\cite{fanDigitalJuriesCivicsOriented2020} of \textit{users}, which could be selected either randomly or based on other criteria.
+Perhaps the most important design question is \textit{``What process determines which notes are shown alongside posts?''} The implementations that we studied all use bridging algorithms to, broadly speaking, identify notes that have been rated as ``helpful'' by contributors who have disagreed in their past ratings.
+While these bridging algorithms are currently popular, alternatives are possible: for example, Twitter's first implementation of Birdwatch used a majority voting algorithm.
+Alternatively, bridging goals could be achieved using contributor information other than their past ratings, such as the accounts that they follow.
+Algorithmic approaches are also not the only option, as CCS could select notes via editorial decisions by either the platform or contributors.
+Another possible approach is selecting notes via digital juries~\cite{fanDigitalJuriesCivicsOriented2020} of users, who could be selected either randomly or based on other criteria.

-A related question is, \textit{``What (alleged) control does the platform have over what is displayed?''} Platforms can exert varying levels of control over the output of these systems, although current implementations all intentionally minimize the platform's role.
-Still, all platforms do retain control to make editorial decisions in the case of content policy violations.
+A related question is: \textit{``What (alleged) control does the platform have over what is displayed?''} Platforms can exert varying levels of control over system output, although current implementations all intentionally minimize the platform's role.
+Still, platforms retain control over editorial decisions in cases of content policy violations.